north-road/QCity/docs/src/user_guide/tools.md

 2. Status - Drop down list including:
     1. `Constructed` for modeling of development sites already constructed
     2. `Proposed` for development sites where an approval has been issued but no construction has commenced
-    3. `Modelled` for development sites which are hypothetical developments yet to occur
+    3. `Modeled` for development sites which are hypothetical developments yet to occur
 3. Year - The year of construction, approval or anticipated construction date
 4. Owner - Owner of the development site